phonowell/genshin-impact-script/doc/en/guide.md

 ## How to use

-## First start
+## Initial Launch

-- Open the game.
+- Launch the game.

-- Set the game screen to a `16:9` aspect ratio with a resolution of at least `1600x900`.
+- Adjust the game screen to a `16:9` aspect ratio with a minimum resolution of `1600x900`.

-- In the settings, rebind `Switch Walk/Run` to `Right Ctrl`.
+- In the settings, rebind the `Switch Walk/Run` function to the `Right Ctrl` key.

-- Run the script.
+- Launch the script.

-### Subsequent launches
+### Subsequent Launches

-- Simply run the script.
+- Simply launch the script.

 ## Troubleshooting

-- Make sure the script is running with administrator privileges.
+- Ensure that the script is launched with administrator privileges.

-- Make sure the game screen is set to a `16:9` aspect ratio with a resolution of at least `1600x900`.
+- Ensure that the game screen has a `16:9` aspect ratio with a minimum resolution of `1600x900`.

-- Make sure no screen filters are in use.
+- Ensure that no screen filters are in use.

-- Make sure gadgets are equipped.
+- Ensure that gadgets are equipped.

-- For players in East Asia, make sure the input method is in English.
+- For players in East Asia, ensure that the input method is in English mode.

-- The script has been developed in windowed mode with a resolution of `1600x900`.
-If you encounter problems, try switching to this resolution.
+- The script is developed in a `1600x900` resolution windowed mode.
+If issues arise, try switching to that resolution.

-- Report an `issue'.
+- Raise an `issue'.

-## Other notes
+## Other Notes

-- Screen filters are not supported.
+- No Screen filters are supported.

-- When using the skill timer, you must scan the team first.
+- When using the skill timer, scan the party first.

-- The game should run at a `16:9` resolution of at least `1600x900`.
+- The game should be running in `16:9` resolution with a minimum of `1600x900`.

-- As of version `0.0.31`, the `Celestia` and `Irminsul` servers are no longer supported by default.
+- Since version `0.0.31`, `Celestia` and `Irminsul` servers are no longer supported by default.